 Daniel, an engineer by trade and graduate from Western Washington University’s Vehicle Research Institute (WWU VRI), has returned to Bellingham WA after extensive work in the alternative energy field.
 Teaching engineering courses as an Adjunct Professor at WWU VRI and assisting development of Waste to Energy systems in Whatcom County, Daniel has utilized his disciplines to assist the community.
 Formerly Director of Engineering and Product Development for AlumiFuel Power Inc (formerly Hydrogen Power Inc), Director of Engineering for Applied Filter Technology (BioGas processing), working as a technician at the Freightliner Truck’s Manufacturing Engineering /Prototype Development Shop and as a Field Service Engineer at XCELLSiS/Ballard Fuel Cells, Daniel brings proven hands-on project management, technology development, systems integration and product development tools to the team.

-Born and raised on Cape Cod, Arthur is now raising his 3 children in his home town.
-What happens in the waters of the Cape are important to him.
+Born and raised on Cape Cod, Arthur is now raising his 3 children with his wife Lisa in his home town.
+What happens in the waters of the Cape and the animals who call it home are important to him.
 Which is why he joined the SMELTS team.

 Arthur is a graduate of Keene State College.
 He has his BS in Graphic Design with a minor in Fine Arts.
 He has been a freelance Graphic Designer and Art Director for almost 20 years.
 For the past 10 years he has been teaching Design and Visual Communication at Cape Cod Regional Technical High School in Harwich, MA.